How to Achieve Mirror Finish on Glass or Quartz Edges with a Hand Held Polisher

 What setup works best for this kind of polishing?

 This kind of finishing is usually done with a hand held polisher, not a floor machine.
-The typical setup is:
+The typical setup is a wet polisher, flexible polishing pads, the correct backing pad, enough water control, and a steady polishing sequence.

 That is what makes this polishing process different from normal floor polishing.
 Edge polishing and small-area finishing require more control, lighter pressure, and closer attention to the scratch pattern.